Eschborn: Transport

-The S-Bahn train station Eschborn Süd (south) happens to be the last stop on the route still falling under the Zone 50 which covers Frankfurt (excluding suburbs), and hence means a lot to employees who can commute using the same monthly pass.
+The S-Bahn train station Eschborn Süd (south) is the last stop on the route still considered within Zone 50, which covers Frankfurt (excluding suburbs), making it popular to employees who can commute using the same monthly pass.
 Two S-Bahn lines (S 3 and S4) operate to Eschborn.
 They both connect to Frankfurt Central Station and end at Frankfurt South station.
 Frankfurt Airport is located 15 km which is 15 minutes drive from the town.

 Education

 Eschborn has 4 schools in total: